defi-wonderland/op-handbook/docs/stack/op-stack.md

 ## Execution Layer

-Once a payload has been derived, it gets passed to the execution engine — typically `op-geth`, a fork of Geth with rollup-specific logic added.
+Once a payload has been derived, it gets passed to the execution engine, typically `op-geth`, a fork of Geth with rollup-specific logic added.

 Execution applies the payload to the current state: